CenikLab/ribo-itp_paper_references/human/README.md

-# Human Reference for ITP
+# Human Reference for Ribo-ITP

 This reference is based on our Appris human refrence version 2.
 We have made modifications on the transcriptome and filter.